 During the 8 years I’ve worked as an Adult Protective Services Case Manager, I’ve been chased to my car by mentally disturbed clients more than once.
 Mental Health agencies are overworked and underfunded, so many of the referrals APS handles are for mentally ill individuals, alcoholics and drug addicts.

 I’ve been chased by dogs, but that was better than the times I’ve been chased to my car by family members of clients who were begging for money for drugs.
 I’ve been threatened, cursed and followed by abusers who only the day before were in jail.
 It’s really inconvenient when the referral source forgets to mention things like prison records and guns.

-I once found myself in a room with a very-intoxicated client who was fighting with his brother over a loaded gun he had just pulled out from under a sofa cushion.
+I once found myself in a room with a very-intoxicated client who was fighting with his brother over a loaded gun my client had just pulled out from under a sofa cushion.
 I had asked his brother to meet me there to help me convince his brother to move out of the basement apartment from which he was being evicted.
-As my client wildly waved his loaded gun around in the air boasting that no one had dare cross him, I debated my options: I could throw myself on the onto the filthy, encrusted floor or make a run for the door.
+As my client wildly waved his loaded gun around in the air boasting that no one had dare cross him, I debated my options: I could throw myself onto the filthy, encrusted floor or make a run for the door.